 Sara: Definitely.
-So, tip number two that we have is to warm up.
-So tell us about this tip, Paul.
+Tip number two that we have is to warm up.
+Tell us about this tip, Paul.

 Paul: Okay.
 Right.
-So, when you’re getting ready to present, you’ve got to warm up.
-So a little bit like exercise as to not as to not to do yourself an injury, you would always stretch.
+When you’re getting ready to present, you’ve got to warm up.
+A little bit like exercise as to not as to not to do yourself an injury, you would always stretch.
 You would always warm-up, right?
 Because if you don’t, you will end up with either pulling a muscle or, or doing something that’s catastrophic.

 It’s exactly the same thing with your presentations.
-So warm up your voice.
-Now I am not a singer by any stretch of imagination, so I’m not even going to do this.
+Warm up your voice.
+Now I am not a singer by any stretch of imagination, I’m not even going to do this.
 I’m only going to explain what I would do.
-So there were three ways to warm up your voice.
+There were three ways to warm up your voice.

-So one of the ways is just doing, is just speaking.
-So just having a relatively simple conversation for about 30 minutes, and that’s probably enough to get your larynx nie and warm.
+One of the ways is just doing, is just speaking.
+Just having a relatively simple conversation for about 30 minutes, and that’s probably enough to get your larynx nie and warm.
 Second thing to do is to sing.

 Now, if you, if you, if you are a singer or you know of any professional singers, they will always warm their voice and they’ll perform scales.
 And they’ll go from the lowest.
 One of the things they do is go from the lowest point in their register, all the way to the, to the top and then back down again.

 And they’ll do that a few times to warm their larynx, to gently stretch it.
-So when they really are belting out that top note, they’re not going to cause the larynx an injury.
+When they really are belting out that top note, they’re not going to cause the larynx an injury.

 The other thing, the other thing that you can do to warm your voice is, is obviously to speak to sing, and then the, the other thing that you can do is, is simply just sort of just, just breathing exercises to get your larynx nice and warm.
 The other thing that you have to do as well is make sure that you’re drinking water.

 Yeah.
-So as, as humans, we need water to sustain ourselves, everything does.
+As, as humans, we need water to sustain ourselves, everything does.
 And if you know that you’re giving a presentation, say nine o’clock in the morning, start sipping water at seven o’clock in the morning, because it takes about two hours for our bodies to be fully hydrated.

 The larynx is one of the, the organs that gets the hydration last, it will be the bigger organs, the major organs that will get it first, so about two hours dependent on how you’re built and all the rest of it, but it takes about two hours for the larynx to get hydrated.

-So I knew that I was going to be on today.
+I knew that I was going to be on today.
 And I started to sipping water at about 7:15 this morning.
 And so my voice is nice and warm.
-So that’s one thing that you’ve got to do is, yeah, right.
+That’s one thing that you’ve got to do is, yeah, right.
 The other thing that you’ve gotta do is you’ve, you’ve got to, you’ve got to warm your face as well.

 That’s also going to increase your level of testosterone, which is the dominance hormone.
 And it’s going to decrease the level of cortisol, which is the stress hormone.
-So all of these things will help get you aligned, ready, absolutely on point to deliver your best.
+All of these things will help get you aligned, ready, absolutely on point to deliver your best.

 Be it in-person presentation, be it live stream, be it, whatever it is, but all of the subtle things will get you ready to deliver a knockout punch when you come to present.